-The call reception would have been unexpectedly affected, and you may have pop up notifications regarding lost phone service.
+The call reception would have been unexpectedly affected, and you may have pop-up notifications regarding lost phone service.
 Restarting your phone won’t help.
 The issue grows, and you receive notification that you’re unable to access your Google Account or Apple ID.
-You may also receive notifications from non-SMS 2FA mechanisms, such as Authenticator on Android or Apple for the iPhone users.
+You may also receive notifications from non-SMS 2FA mechanisms, such as Authenticator on Android or Apple for iPhone users.

 The worst is on the verge

 Cryptocurrency exchanges, online payment processors attract hackers who want to usurp your hard-earned money.
 This is why many institutions enabled two-step verification in response to these sim hacks.